Important information about our Service including Walk-in clinics, please click here

 For more information, please click here

-The IUS is also known at the hormone containing coil.
+The LNGIUD is also known as the hormonal coil.
 It is a small T-shaped plastic device which is put into the womb and releases progestogen.
-The IUS lasts either 3 or 5 years depending on the type of IUS, however it can be taken out earlier.
+The IUS lasts either 3,5 or 8 years depending on the type of LNGIUD, however it can be taken out earlier.

 For more information, please click here